spangen87/bls-digital/README.md

 - [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) - Terminal used to push changes to the GitHub repository.
 - [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - Used to test responsiveness and debug.
 - [Balsamiq](https://balsamiq.com/) - Used to create the wireframes for the project.
-- [Cloudinary](https://cloudinary.com/) - Used to host all static files and images.
+- [Amazon AWS](https://aws.amazon.com/) - Used to host all static files and images.
 - [Heroku](https://dashboard.heroku.com) - Used to deploy the website.
 - [PEP8 Validation](http://pep8online.com/) - Used to validate Python code.
 - [HTML Validation](https://validator.w3.org/) - Used to validate HTML code.
 - [CSS Validation](https://jigsaw.w3.org/css-validator/) - Used to validate CSS code.
 - [JSHint Validation](https://jshint.com/) - Used to validate JavaScript code.
 - [drawSQL](https://drawsql.app/) - Used to draw the database schema.
+- [Colormind](http://colormind.io/bootstrap/) - Used to chose colors.

 [Back to top](#contents)
 ### Libraries